zonemaster/zonemaster/docs/internal-documentation/maintenance/Instructions-for-translators.md

   git checkout FILENAME
   ```

-* Files that were created but are needed can just be removed.
-This could also be
+* Files that were created but are not needed can just be removed.
+This could also
-  done before the commit.
+  be done before the commit.
   ```
   rm FILENAME
   ```